 The purpose of a system is what it does.

 The biggest company in the world, and the people who work there do not deserve the benefit of your doubt.
 They would fix this if they cared.
-They woud fix this if they found the idea of software ignoring user consent to be offensive in some way.
+They would fix this if they found the idea of software ignoring user consent to be offensive in some way.
 They don’t, because they don’t.

 Mona is a client application for Mastodon servers.
 It allows you to do all the things you can do on Mastodon, in a much better UI than a web browser can provide.